-Summer Savory (Satureja Hortensis) - Every herb garden needs Savory seeds!
+Summer Savory (Satureja Hortensis) - Every xeriscape herb garden needs Savory seeds!
 Grow Summer Savory for your garden from herb seeds and season meat and veggies all summer long.
 As fast as you pick these aromatic leaves, new ones begin to grow!
-Summer Savory herb is popular along the eastern regions of Canada.
-It is also well-used in foods from France and Bulgaria.
+This drought tolerant herb is popular across the U.S. It is also well-used in foods from France and Bulgaria.
 It's bright, pungent and slightly sweet.
 Summer Savory boasts a warming, peppery scent and taste.
 One of the essential ingredients in Herbs de Provence (along with rosemary, thyme, and oregano).
 Summer Savory is also wonderful alone to season beans, meats and dressings.
 The perfect addition to the xeriscape herb garden where water conservation is desired!

 Summer Savory herb plants forms single stems 4 - 15 inches tall that are lined with linear dark green leaves up to 4 inches long.
 Whorls of lilac-purple flowers appear in summer.
 Plant spreads 7 - 30 inches after growing from herb seed.